July Crisis: Russian general mobilisation (30 July)

-On 30 July, Nicholas sent a message to Wilhelm informing him that he had ordered partial mobilization against Austria, and asking him to do his utmost for a peaceful solution.
-Upon hearing of Russia's partial mobilization, Wilhelm wrote: "Then I must mobilize too."
-The German Ambassador in St. Petersburg informed Nicholas that Germany would mobilize if Russia did not cease all military preparations at once, including those it had previously assured Russia it did not see as a threat against Germany or cause for German mobilization.
+On 30 July, Nicholas sent a message to Wilhelm informing him that he had ordered partial mobilisation against Austria-Hungary, and asking him to do his utmost for a peaceful solution.
+Upon hearing of Russia's partial mobilisation, Wilhelm wrote: "Then I must mobilise too."
+The German ambassador in St. Petersburg informed Nicholas that Germany would mobilise if Russia did not cease all military preparations at once, including those it had previously assured Russia it did not see as a threat against Germany or cause for German mobilisation.
 The German military attaché in Russia reported that the Russians appeared to be acting out of fear but "without aggressive intentions".
-At the same time, Nicholas's order for a partial mobilization met with protests from both Sazonov and the Russian War Minister General Vladimir Sukhomlinov, who insisted partial mobilization was not technically possible, and that, given Germany's attitude, a general mobilization was required.
-Nicholas at first ordered a general mobilization, and then after receiving an appeal for peace from Wilhelm cancelled it as a sign of his good faith.
-The cancellation of general mobilization led to furious protests from Sukhomlinov, Sazonov, and Russia's top generals, all urging Nicholas to reinstate it.
-Under strong pressure, Nicholas gave in and ordered a general mobilization on 30 July.
+At the same time, Nicholas's order for a partial mobilisation met with protests from both Sazonov and the Russian War Minister General Vladimir Sukhomlinov, who insisted partial mobilisation was not technically possible, and that, given Germany's attitude, a general mobilisation was required.
+Nicholas at first ordered a general mobilisation, and then after receiving an appeal for peace from Wilhelm cancelled it as a sign of his good faith.
+The cancellation of general mobilisation led to furious protests from Sukhomlinov, Sazonov, and Russia's top generals, all urging Nicholas to reinstate it.
+Under strong pressure, Nicholas gave in and ordered a general mobilisation on 30 July.

 Christopher Clark states: "The Russian general mobilization was one of the most momentous decisions of the July crisis.
 This was the first of the general mobilizations.
 It came at the moment when the German government had not yet even declared the State of Impending War, the last stage of preparedness before mobilization."